Giant gravitons in twisted holography: Correlation functions of determinants

 In order to ``see'' the Chan-Paton line bundle of a brane ${\cal B}_\rho$ we need to consider open strings stretched between ${\cal B}_\rho$ and some other brane.
 We may employ another ${\cal B}_{\rho'}$ for this purpose, though B-model open strings will only appear if ${\cal B}_\rho$ and ${\cal B}_{\rho'}$ intersect at some point.
 As we deform ${\cal B}_{\rho'}$ and move the intersection point, the open strings will transform as a section of the Chan-Paton line bundle of ${\cal B}_\rho$, and viceversa.

 These open string modes are boundary local operators in the topological string worldsheet and generate the infinitesimal deformation of the two intersecting branes into a single smooth curve.
-It is thus natural to identify them with the solutions $\eta$ of (\ref{eq:off}) associated to the intersection point, which indeed transform as sections of ${\cal L}_\rho$ as we vary the intersection point.\footnote{The reader may be confused by the fact that the open string modes are fermionic, whereas the deformation modes are bosonic.
-This is actually natural: the deformation involves a descent relation, so the deformation parameters multiply the first descendant of the fermionic operators, which is bosonic.}
+It is thus natural to identify them with the solutions $\eta$ of (\ref{eq:off}) associated to the intersection point, which indeed transform as sections of ${\cal L}_\rho$ as we vary the intersection point.

-This calculation also offers a sub-leading check of the holographic duality.
+This calculation also offers a subleading check of the holographic duality.
 In the presence of an off-diagonal zeromode, the semiclassical contribution of the block-diagonal saddle to the correlation function will diverge.
 This divergence arises from the exponentiation of an annulus diagram.
 On the holographic dual side, this diagram should correspond to the propagation of a closed string from ${\cal B}_\rho$ to ${\cal B}_{\rho'}$.
 It is easy to verify with a local calculation that this diagram in the B-model diverges in the correct manner when the two D-brane worldsheets intersect each other.